babalugats76/quizdini-2.0-teach/README.md

     - Branch to redirect on Insufficient Credits (specifc to that type of exception...all others will use `renderMessage` functionality)
     - Force call of auth to refresh credits should credits be found to be insufficient...
   - Dashboard
+    - Where to place authUser calls so that 'Credits' is up to date; currently happens after a successful game creation, etc. Change to happen upon insufficient credits or upon any fetch of Dashboard info?
+ComponentDidMount?
+Consider lifecycle method or hook?
-    - Create functional component, e.g., `MatchIntro`
+    - Refine functional component, e.g., `MatchIntro`
-    - Consider adding `isEmptyArray` utility function for use in `MatchList`, etc.
+    - Consider adding `isEmptyArray` utility function for use in `Match`, etc.
   - *Icons*
     - Migrate version of newly-created SVG component and adapt
       - Profile